 Here are some of the best options for food at NY airports.
-If not for the rumble of airplanes taking off, you may make you forget that you’re in an airport.
+If not for the rumble of airplanes taking off, that may make you forget that you’re in an airport.

 NY airport food: JFK

-Deep Blue Sushi – Post-security, Terminal 5 (Marketplace)
+Deep Blue on the Fly – Post-security, Terminal 5 (Marketplace)

 La Vie – Post-security, Terminal 5 (Gate 22 concourse entrance)